 Blessed with landscapes not to be found anywhere else in Europe, you and your canine companion will be spoilt for choice of places to go.
 There are historic castles, (see here) fishing ports, towns and villages to enjoy, many of which are dog friendly.
 Check out the fantastic Cairngorms National Park, all from the comfort of your own ground floor cottage that’s completely dog friendly and ready to bring you and your pet closer to the rugged glens.
 Dog friendly walks are ten a penny in Scotland – and you should really look for a great dog friendly cottage to enjoy it all from.

 Wear yourself out taking your four-legged pal out and about into this superb part of the world.
 There is certainly more to Scotland than its city centres, and with these stunning views of the Highlands plain to see for miles and miles around, you’re not going to want to miss a thing.
 The same goes for your dog, too.
 Why not bring them along for the fun?

 The fact is, assuming Scotland is all cities and castles is just that – an assumption.
 It’s clear to see even from one trip up to the Northern Highlands that these are some of the most majestic country landscapes you will ever have the pleasure of visiting.
 People and their pets from all over the world make the point of venturing beyond the cities and wider populace to take in that amazing air and rugged land.

 Take a look at some of the best dog friendly cottages in the Northern Highlands with hot tubs we have lined up for you in Scotland and the outer Highlands – and you never know what you might come across.
 Make it an adventure you and your pets will remember for all the best reasons for many years to come.

-For more fantastic dog-friendly cottages in Scotland it’s here.
+For more fantastic pet friendly accommodation in Scotland it’s here.